LinkedSoftwareDependencies/Documentation-Components.js/docs/loading/loader.md

 The most important class that is exposed by Components.js is the `Loader`, which essentially does only two things:

-1. It accepts module and component registrations
+1. It accepts module and component registrations, so that Components.js knows _how_ to instantiate components.
 2. It instantiates components based on configurations.

 There are however different ways to [register](./registration/) modules and their components,